 The main findings of our work, is that the performance losses due to activity migration for a multi-core with private L1 and shared L2 caches can be minimized by remembering the predictor state between migrations while all other resources can be turned off.
-For multi-cores with private L1 and L2 but shared L3 it may be necessary to remember the predictor state, maintain the tags of the L2 caches coherent and allow L2-L2 data transfers from inactive cores to the active core.
-The results also show that the migration latency for transferring register state and flashing local data cache is not critical to performance provided migration period is at least 160K cycles.
+The results also show that the migration latency for transferring register state and flashing local data cache is not critical to performance.